Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Introduction

 \IEEEPARstart{A}{utonomous} drones, intelligent transportation, and smart city infrastructures are novel applications that require precise environmental awareness seamlessly integrated with communications.
 Consequently, \ac{ISAC} has emerged as a key research direction for 6G, reusing communication signals for radar-like sensing of passive objects. \Ac{ISAC} is expected not only to reduce hardware redundancy compared to two separate systems but also to improve energy efficiency and overall system reliability of existing cellular networks~\cite{wild_6g_2023,liu_integrated_2022}.

 Current 5G systems use \ac{OFDM} due to its numerous and significant advantages, e.g., high spectral efficiency, low-complexity equalization, easy rate adaptation, and easy multi-user downlink handling~\cite{OFDM_survey}.
 Beyond its role in communications, \ac{OFDM} offers also key advantages for radar systems.
 In particular, it has the lowest average ranging sidelobe for \ac{QAM} constellations~\cite{liu_cp-ofdm_2025} among all orthogonal signaling bases, and enables low-complexity range and velocity estimation of targets through \ac{FFT}-based processing~\cite{braun_ofdm_2014}.
 This makes \ac{OFDM} also a compelling choice for future 6G \ac{ISAC} systems~\cite{wild_6g_2023}.
+Fig.~\ref{fig:intro:ISAC_scenario} shows a sketch of the \ac{ISAC} scenario considered in this paper, which follows a standard setup from the literature~\cite{wild_6g_2023,keskin_fundamental_2025,du_probabilistic_2023}.
+The key idea is to use the same transmit signal of, e.g., the base station, for both communications to the \ac{UE} and sensing.
+In particular, the \ac{ISAC} transmit signal is used to convey information to a communication user, and to detect a potential target in a radar-like manner.